Erik Estrada: Acting

-Beginning in 1977, Estrada co-starred as Frank "Ponch" Poncharello in CHiPs, a tv series.
+Beginning in 1977, Estrada co-starred as Frank "Ponch" Poncharello in CHiPs, a television series.
 In 1978, he began training in martial arts with SeishinDo Kenpo instructor Frank Argelander (Frank Landers), preparing for a two-part episode of CHiPs.
 The two appeared on the cover of Fighting Stars Magazine, also in 1978 talking about Estrada's training regimen.
 On August 6, 1979, Estrada was seriously injured while filming a scene on the set of CHiPs, fracturing several ribs and breaking both wrists after he was thrown from his 600 lb motorcycle.

 Later in 1979, Estrada was voted one of "The 10 Sexiest Bachelors in the World" by People and was featured on the cover of the November issue.
 After a salary dispute with NBC in the fall of 1981, Estrada was briefly replaced by Olympic gold medalist and actor Bruce Jenner.
 Larry Wilcox, a co-star, left the series in 1982 amid behind-the-scenes friction.
 Estrada carried the remaining season of CHiPs without most of the supporting cast from the previous four seasons (who were fired due to budget costs).
 The show was eventually canceled in 1983.
 In the 1980s, he appeared in a string of low-budget films.
 He made a return to series television in a 1987 three-part episode of the police drama Hunter.

 In the 1990s, Estrada played the role of Johnny, a Tijuana trucker, in a telenovela Dos mujeres, un camino ("Two women, one path"), on Televisa.
 He shared the main credits with Mexican actresses/singers Laura Leon and Bibi Gaytán.
 Originally slated for 100 episodes, the show had 200-plus episodes and became the biggest telenovela in Latin American history.
 He was reportedly paid one million pesos for the role.

 In 1994, Estrada began co-hosting the syndicated outdoor adventure show American Adventurer, which ran until 2004.
 In 1995, he made a special guest appearance as Ponch in punk rock band Bad Religion's music video, "Infected", as well as in the video for Butthole Surfers's video for "Pepper".
 He has been seen on a few episodes of Sabrina the Teenage Witch as himself, seen in a daydream cloud in Hilda's mind and also when Hilda zapped herself in his car while he drives it.